 Friday Starry Nights is a planetarium show with a special showing for younger kids and a more in-depth one for older teens and parents each Friday.

-Finally, during the summer, Roper Mountain hosts Summer Adventure from June to August.
+Finally, Roper Mountain hosts Summer Adventure from June to August.
 You can dig for gems, explore the farm, touch creatures in the marine biology lab, and so much more!

 Spartanburg Science Center

-The Spartanburg Science Center has programs for K-12 including field trips, nature walks, events, school education programs and STEM events.
+The Spartanburg Science Center offers programs for K-12 including field trips, nature walks, STEM events, and school education programs.

 Clemson Botanical Garden

-Clemson Botanical Gardens has over 295 acres of walking paths and beautiful plants and nature-based sculptures.
-Kids can explore the gardens and learn about the plants through placards on a visit as well as head over to the Bob Campbell Geology Museum for more STEM activities!
+Clemson Botanical Gardens has over 295 acres of walking trails, plants, and nature-based sculptures.
+Pair it with a visit to the Geology Museum for a full STEM day.

 Learn more about the SC Botanical Garden at Clemson University

 Looking for fun STEM things for your children to do after school?
-This is the list for you!
-From drop-off after-school programs, to robotics clubs offered through schools, to
+This list of clubs and structured enrichment programs is for you!

 Girl Scouts Mountains to Midlands Council